b00rg/vector-born-diseases/README.md

-# vector-born-diseases
+# Vector-Borne Disease Vector Identification Using Neural Networks

-Vector-borne diseases cause more than 700,000 deaths annually, and account for more than 17% of all infectious diseases.
+Vector-borne diseases are responsible for over 700,000 deaths annually, accounting for more than 17% of all infectious diseases.
+This project leverages image recognition through Neural Networks to identify harmful vectors, such as insects and arachnids, that may carry diseases.
+By recognizing key morphological features of these vectors, we can differentiate between disease-carrying species and non-harmful animals.

-My project aims to use image recognition through Neural Networks to correctly identify harmful vectors (i.e. insects/arachnids) that may carry disease by identifying key features associated with different genera of vector carries and comparing/contrasting against animals that do not carry disease.
-For example, an anopheles mosquito has its characteristic striped body compared to a common mosquito, which has a stereotypical plain brown body.
-It also examines positioning of the body and anatomy that differ from other types of animals.

-Animals trained on include:
+### Project Overview:
+The goal of this project is to accurately identify different genera of disease-carrying vectors (e.g., mosquitoes, ticks, and kissing bugs) based on visual features.
+For example, distinguishing an Anopheles mosquito (known for its characteristic striped body) from a common mosquito (which typically has a plain brown body).
+This project utilizes neural networks to analyze images and classify various species of disease vectors, enabling quicker detection and response to potential disease outbreaks.

+### Trained Animals/Species:
+The neural network is trained to identify and classify the following vectors:
-* Anopheles mosquito
+1. Anopheles mosquito
-* Aedes mosquito
+2. Aedes mosquito
-* Culex mosquito
+3. Culex mosquito
-* Various genera of ticks (including lone star tick and blacklegged tick)
+4. Various genera of ticks (including Lone Star tick and Black-legged tick)
-* Blackfly
+5. Blackfly
-* Triatoma (a.k.a. kissing bug)
+6. Triatoma (also known as the kissing bug)

-Code is written in python using tensorflow, keras, numpy, skimage, and PIL libraries.
+### Key Features Recognized:
+1. Body Morphology: Identifying characteristic body markings, such as striped patterns in Anopheles mosquitoes.
+2. Anatomical Positioning: Analyzing the positioning and structure of body parts to distinguish between species.
+3. Comparative Analysis: Contrast between vectors and non-harmful animals based on visual characteristics.

+### Tools & Libraries Used:
+This project is implemented in Python and utilizes the following libraries:
+- TensorFlow and Keras: For building and training the neural network models.
+- NumPy: For numerical operations and data manipulation.
+- skimage: For image processing and feature extraction.
+- PIL (Python Imaging Library): For handling image input/output and augmentation.
+- Web Scraping: To gather large datasets of vector images for training.
+- Image Augmentation: To enhance the dataset and increase model robustness.

+### How It Works:
+1. Data Collection: Web scraping techniques are employed to gather large datasets of vector and non-vector images.
+2. Data Preprocessing: Images are processed and augmented to improve the model's ability to generalize.
+3. Model Training: A convolutional neural network (CNN) is used to train the model to recognize distinguishing features of different vectors.
+4. Prediction & Classification: The trained model classifies incoming images as either harmful vectors or non-harmful animals.